MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Modeling.md

 2. Click to open the **Visit** entity, then select the **Data** tab.

-3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**
+3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**.
+This will change the view that is being used to display the Visit data.

+> [!NOTE]
-4. If the import was successful, you should see a list of visit entries.
+> If the import was successful, you should see a list of visit entries.

-5. Click on any value in the **Building** column, confirm that the Building form opens in a separate window.
+4. Click on any value in the **Building** column, confirm that the Building form opens in a separate window.
 Close this window.

-6. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the Contact form opens in a separate window.
+5. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the Contact form opens in a separate window.
 Close this window.

 # Challenges